-More recently, following a bike accident, Kimberly developed chronic, debilitating vertigo, which necessitated that she trade big screens for balls of wool.
+More recently, following a bike accident, Kimberly developed a neurological disorder called MdDS which necessitated that she trade big screens for balls of wool.
 Digital frames for three-dimensional, analog comfort.
-When she’s fully recovered, there is a narrative waiting to be told of the twisted, terrifying and ultimately soul redeeming journey of healing.
-Needle felting became a lifeline in her recovery.
-Each figure takes hundreds of hours to sculpt but the satisfaction of creating during her immense chapter of simplicity and uncertainty brought shape and meaning to her days.
+Needle felting has become a lifeline as she learns to live with her perception of constant motion.
+Each figure takes hundreds of hours to sculpt but the satisfaction of creating has brought shape and meaning to her days.
 Her current, hairless cat series - with their exposed bones and curves - intimately expresses the vulnerability and raw, fragile aliveness that is the truth of who we all are, especially when "our protective furs" have fallen away.
-Her sculptures have been featured in Surface Design Magazine, Regional Arts Council Up-and-Coming Fiber Artists, exhibited in galleries across the country and has a commissions waitlist through the end of 2018.
+Her sculptures have been featured in Surface Design Magazine, Regional Arts Council Up-and-Coming Fiber Artists, and has exhibited in galleries across the country.